 Herbs are one of the easiest and rewarding plants I’ve ever grown.
 They’re beautiful, textural, and flavorful.
 Many herbs (oregano, for instance) are some pretty tough characters.
-It’s the very end of January and my oregano is still growing strong.
-Because I live in Northern Califonia, I’ll admit that I’m cheating just a little.
-But all-in-all, I consider it a trooper.
+Even in January my oregano still grows strong.
+Because I live in Northern California, I’ll admit that I’m cheating just a little.
+But all in all, I consider it a trooper.

-Oregano (Origanum vulgare) is a perennial plant that’s also known as “wild marjoram” and grows well in zones 1-24.
+Oregano (Origanum vulgare) is a perennial plant that’s also known as “wild marjoram” and grows well in many zones.
 It’s a European and Asian native with dark green, oval-shaped leaves that can be used both fresh and dried.
-In the summer or early fall, oregano blooms with little purplish-pink or white flowers.
-Standard varieties grow 1 – 2 1/2 feet tall and may spread out to 3 feet wide, but there are dwarf varieties out there, as well.
+In the summer or early fall, oregano blooms with little purplish pink or white flowers.
+Standard varieties grow 1 to 2½ feet tall and may spread out to 3 feet wide, but there are dwarf varieties as well.

 Truly wild oregano has little or no scent, but if it’s purchased at a nursery or garden center, you can be fairly certain that it’s grown for culinary use.
 Just to be sure, I tend to rub a leaf or two and smell it before bringing it home.

 If your palate is pleased by Italian dishes such as pizza or pasta sauce, you’ll want to plant a Greek or Italian variety (Origanum vulgare hirtum).
-This oregano’s leaves are gray-green, fuzzy, and broader than its cousin’s with a spicier flavor.
+This oregano’s leaves are gray-green, fuzzy, and broader than its cousin’s, and they have a spicier flavor.
 There are several variations of this culinary herb, as well as those that have variegated or golden leaves that add interest to the garden.

-- ‘Compactum’ – This is an interesting oregano that won’t give you many flowers (if at all) but it’s leaves do turn purple in the winter.
+- ‘Compactum’—This is interesting oregano that won’t give you many flowers (if at all), but its leaves do turn purple in the winter.

-- ‘White Anniversary’ – Its white flowers are barely noticeable, but this variety has attractive, bright-green foliage with white margins.
-It’s a terrific choice for gardeners that are looking for a groundcover or edging plant.
-Nice for containers, too.
+- ‘White Anniversary’—Its white flowers are barely noticeable, but this variety has attractive, bright-green foliage with white margins.
+It’s a terrific choice for gardeners who are looking for a ground cover or edging plant.
+It’s nice for containers too.

-Like many herbs, oregano is a sun-worshipper and likes to be planted in an area that receives full sun for 6-8 hours (although, it’ll do just fine with a bit less).
-It doesn’t seem to mind rocky places, but thrives when planted in a well-drained soil with good organic matter.
-Nice, loamy garden soil encourages oregano to thrive and spread quickly.
-Oregano requires only moderate watering, but prefers even watering while it’s becoming established.
+Like many herbs, oregano is a sun-worshipper and likes to be planted in an area that receives full sun for 6 to 8 hours (although, it’ll do just fine with a bit less).
+It doesn’t seem to mind rocky places, but it thrives when planted in well-drained soil with good organic matter.
+Nice, loamy garden soil encourages oregano to spread quickly.
+Oregano requires only moderate watering, but it prefers even watering while it’s becoming established.

 When growing oregano for culinary dishes, your main objective is to encourage leaf production.
-Keep it trimmed to prevent blossoms from showing up because flowering is a signal to the plant that its life cycle is over and it’ll slow down or stop producing leaves altogether.
-Leaves can be harvested (with the stems) when the stems are 4″-5″ inches tall.
+Keep it trimmed to prevent blossoms from showing up, because flowering is a signal to the plant that its life cycle is over and it will slow down or stop producing leaves altogether.
+Leaves can be harvested (with the stems) when the stems are 4 to 5 inches tall.

 Oregano requires very little attention and happily produces many pungent, aromatic leaves with the most basic care.
 Pots or containers make a perfect home for oregano, which makes it handy for back porches or those with limited garden space.

 You can start your oregano from seed or as stem cuttings (before the stem blooms).
 But the simplest way to propagate this herb is by dividing a mature plant in the spring or fall.
-Simply dig up the entire plant and depending on how large it is, you’ll need use either two pitchforks or hand spades to divide it.
+Simply dig up the entire plant and, depending on how large it is, use either two pitchforks or hand spades to divide it.

-Stick the two hand spades (or pitchforks) next to each other into the center of the plant and then pull each tool away from the other to dividing the plant into two.
+Stick the hand spades or pitchforks next to each other into the center of the plant, and then pull each tool away from the other to divide the plant into two.
 Divided oregano plants should be planted immediately into their new beds or containers.
 Many gardeners divide them in the fall to pot one up and bring it indoors for the winter.